OlivierSohn/hamazed/README.md

 # Backlog

-- draw the bounds of the world
+- the balls that go faster should be drawn more frequently
 - handle repeated keys by not making the game fast forward
 - ship with laser